lennart-damen-bdr/olyslager-matching/README.md

 ## Usage
 First, make sure to add two files to the `./data/raw` folder:
 - `lis.xlsx`, the LIS records
-- `tecdoc.xlsc`, the TecDoc records.
+- `tecdoc.xlsx`, the TecDoc records.

 To start the matching process using a docker container, run: `docker-compose up`.